 Kelli Scott (11:22)

 We’ve done some of that as well.
-With some of the communities that are smaller, that don’t have some sort of planning process in place already, it really comes down to health and safety is where they’re spending a lot of money.
+With some of the smaller communities that don’t have some sort of planning process in place already, it comes down to health and safety is where they’re spending a lot of money.
 A lot of people want a new park, or new playground equipment, or something like that, but when you have a water main from 1886, those kinds of things end up taking priority just out of necessity.

 Kathleen Connor (12:29)